 Adelson is the majority shareholder of Las Vegas Sands, the world's largest casino company.
 Gambling's richest man parlayed the $862 million sale of his Interface conference company -- which included the Comdex technology gathering -- into the Venetian resort in Las Vegas.
 Today he operates casinos and convention centers in the U.S., Macau and Singapore.

-Sands China Ltd., the Macau casino operator controlled by billionaire Sheldon Adelson, posted a 63 percent jump in first-quarter profit as it drew a record number of visitors and pledged to increase its dividend.
+Sands China Ltd., the Macau casino operator controlled by billionaire Sheldon Adelson, posted a 50 percent gain in first-quarter profit as its resorts drew more mass-market gamblers in the world’s biggest casino market.

 Three Republican governors eyeing the White House, including embattled New Jersey Governor Chris Christie, were in Las Vegas yesterday to court Sheldon Adelson, a billionaire casino owner who could give any of their eventual campaigns a major financial boost.